Science

 Overview

 Students are taught in mixed ability groups in Year 7 and Year 8 and with ability groups set for Year 9.
-During the first two years of Key Stage 3 students are taught Science through six main topics covering Biology, Chemistry and Physics content.
-In addition, there is also a focus on Science enquiry including practical, analytical and mathematical skill development.
-In Year 9, the same enquiry skills are built on through the introduction of GCSE content.
-Students develop a range of practical skills throughout the year and focus on key science knowledge which links to GCSE to prepare for Year 10.
+During Key Stage 3 students are taught science through six main topics covering Biology, Chemistry and Physics content.
+In addition, there is also a focus on scienctific enquiry including practical, analytical and mathematical skill development.
+In Year 9, students develop a range of practical skills throughout the year to prepare students for their GCSE studies.

-All students complete two assessments per half term and these are a combination a practical assessments which check for competency in how science works and end of unit tests assessing scientific theory.
+All students complete two assessments per topic, and these are a combination a practical assessments which check for competency in how science works and end of unit tests assessing scientific theory.

 Curriculum Content